Employment agent arrangement as taxable wages

 Using a payroll processing contractor

-If you contract someone to process your payroll, you should make sure that they are passing on any payroll tax to Queensland Revenue Office.
+If you contract someone to process your payroll, you should make sure that they’re passing on any payroll tax to Queensland Revenue Office.

-There have been cases where some labour-hire payroll processers are not passing on the tax, even after receiving funds from the employer.
-Employers are then having to pay extra amounts to meet their outstanding tax liabilities, while attempting to recover what has already been paid to the payroll processer.
+There have been cases where some labour-hire payroll processers were not passing on the tax, even after receiving funds from the employer.
+Employers then had to pay extra amounts to meet their outstanding tax liabilities, while attempting to recover what was already paid to the payroll processer.

 What you should do